kenwals/shinrin-yoku/README.md

 ### Bugs encountered on the way

-1. navbar was not expanding collapsing correctly. its out i choose the wrong emmet shortcut when starting the site.
+1. navbar was not expanding collapsing correctly. its turns out i choose the wrong emmet shortcut when starting the site.
 So the incorrect version of boostrap and javascript was choosen. once i replaced both the navbar worked correctly.
-2. comments problem
-3. git commit issue , in the begining i was using only git on the command line . somehow not all my commits were appearing in github when i pushed them . the problem maybe linked to me using gitpod in more then one browser (chrome and firefox) while i was trying to debug something else.
-I resolved this issue by git commiting with the gitpod UI instead.
+3. Git commit issue , in the beginning i was using only git on the command line .
+Somehow not all my commits were appearing in Github when i pushed them . the problem maybe linked to me using gitpod in more then one browser (chrome and firefox) while i was trying to debug something else.
+I resolved this issue by git commiting with the Gitpod UI instead.
 4. Page title was too long for mobile phone viewing , it was causing the hamburger button onto a new line.
 Fix was made by adding a media query to allow the h1 title font size reduced for smaller screens.
 5. CSS comments , i made a mistake with the format used initially for commenting in the CSS file.
-I was using the javascript format for commenting, this resulted in a problem with the colours not displaying correctly.
+I was using the javascript format (//)for commenting, this resulted in a problem with the colours not displaying correctly for a while in the infant version of the site.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.